Princeden/phom_softwaredev/11_flask-static/readme.md

 ## K11: Some Things Never Change
 ### Due: 2024-09-26r before class

+Predictions
+- Return the foo page w/ a random
+-i don't think accessing the html through the url and not flask is possible and I will get an error bc it isn't loaded explicitly onto the server
+Results
+-the link does work and you get the html page
+-if you run flask and route it to static/foo the return overrides whatever what on the html and all you get is the ranom float
 Your Trio Mission:
 1. In a new directory in your workshop, save a copy of the demo for using flask to serve static files.
 1. As a team...
   - Familiarize yourself with the app directory structure and the files' content.